acquire-ai/deepacquire-site/src/data/post/deepacquire-vs-competitors.md

 ## Start for free

-I’d love for you to try it out and tell me: **What features do you want to see next?**
+I’d love for you to try it out and give me your feedback, or tell me **what features you want to see next**.

 **Try it here:**